aalopezb/Javascript/README.md

 ## 🚀 How to Run

 ### 1. Build the Docker Image
-docker build -t javascript .
+docker build -t javascript .<br>
-docker run -p 3000:3000 javascript
+docker run -p 3000:3000 javascript<br>
 Open your browser and navigate to: http://localhost:3000

 ## Creator